Topological heavy fermions in magnetic field

 \section{Singular Values for \texorpdfstring{$I^{0}$}{I0}}

-In this section, we study the singular values of $I^0$, whose strength controls the coupling between the heavy and conduction fermions in finite $\bB$.
-The singular values of $I^{0}_{[mr],[r']}$ for the $\frac{1}{q}$ sequence can be approximated via the integral
+In this section, we study the singular values of $I^{0}_{m,r'}(k)=I^{0}_{[m0],[r']}(k)$, where $I^{0}_{[m0],[r']}(k)$ is defined in Eq.(\ref{I0}).
+As discussed in the main text, these singular values controls the hybridization strength between the heavy and conduction fermions in finite $\bB$.
+Let us start by considering the singular value decomposition of $I^{0}_{m,r'}(k)$: where $U,V$ are are $(m_{a,\tau}+1) \times (m_{a,\tau}+1)$ and $q \times q$ unitary matrices respectively, and the $(m_{a,\tau}+1)\times q$ rectangular matrix $\Sigma$ contains the singular values along the main diagonal and zeros elsewhere, where summation convention on repeated indices is implied.
+The columns of matrix $U$ are the eigenvectors of the following matrix